Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Jasmine Wurlitzer about 3 years ago
+Jasmine Wurlitzer almost 4 years ago

 I am resident of District 2 who lives next door to a cultivation warehouse and I am grateful for their presence and believe that our blighted lots and empty industrial buildings could benefit from more cultivation, processing, and retail of cannabis - not less.
 I benefit directly from their 24 hour security system.
 I propose that instead of studying perceived "overconcentration" that we study the opportunities that cannabis can provide our district in the form of development, equity, jobs, economic growth, and the potential to become a Destination District for locals and tourists.
 We are already a hub for music and art, why not also be a hub for cannabis and innovation, similar to Portland's Distillery Row or Napa Tasting Rooms, District 2 could become renowned as Sacramento's Cannabis Row.
 Do not be blind to opportunities created by this industry and the huge demand for these products - this kind of innovation and economic growth is exactly what the District needs.